lazward/old-discord-bot/README.md

 # discord-bot
 Using discord.js to make a for fun discord bot and learn/practice some more programming

-Current (unimplemented) plans
+Current features
-- User Profiles that include basic info and "fun" stats
+- User Profiles with JSON (Formerly used SQLite)
+- Logging
+- Joke commands like "silence"